onkelbeh/HomeAssistantRepository/README.md

 $ emerge -tav app-misc/homeassistant
 ```
 Additional information can be found at https://wiki.gentoo.org/wiki//etc/portage/repos.conf.
 Let me know if any initial depencies are missing.
-I test fresh installs once in a blue moon, last completed compile test was Jan 10 2019 with v0.85.0-r1.
+I test fresh installs once in a blue moon, last good compile test was Jan 10th, 2019 with v0.85.0-r2.

 ### Todos
 - **If it moves, compile it** :-)